undr22/flea/README.md

 The `title` will be enclosed in a `<span class="image-title"></span>` tag and rendered.

-If the `title` ends with ", pano", such as:
+And if the `title` ends with ", fit" or ", pano", the image will be rendered with a special class name, like:

 ```
 ![alt](url "title, pano")